kelbwah/kelbwah/README.md

 - 🔭 I’m currently working on **A quiz application called Kuizzical!**

-- 🌱 I’m currently learning **React, React Native, and Objective-C**
+- 🌱 I’m currently learning **Go, Rust, and a bit of C when I have time**

 - 👯 I’m looking to collaborate on **Anything!
 Just let me know!**